 .
 It was received poorly by critics, but made about $30 million more than its budget back at the box office.

-- Chekhov's Armoury: The envelope that Jennings substituted for his paycheck contains helpful items.
+- Chekhov's Armoury: A deliberate, in-story invocation of this trope - The envelope that Jennings substituted for his paycheck contains helpful items.

 - A single bullet but no gun.
 It's fired anyway, of course.